 Docs: send your flight, insurance and passport copy in.

-The aim of this epic jungle trekking expedition is to cross the infamous Darien Gap on foot from Puerto Quimba to Playa Muerto.
+The aim of this epic jungle trekking expedition is to trek a route through the infamous Darien Gap on foot from Puerto Quimba to Jicaralito on the Pacific coast.

-Forging a route through the humid, mostly uninhabited rainforests, which divide North America from South, you’ll uncover hidden, 5,000-year-old stone carvings – seen only by a privileged handful of explorers for generations.
-In the company of a renowned naturalist and local expert, you’ll meet Embera Indians en route.
+Forging a route through the humid, mostly uninhabited rainforests – which divide North America from South – you’ll uncover 5,000-year-old stone carvings seen only by a privileged handful of explorers for generations.
+In the company of renowned naturalist and local expert Rick Morales, you’ll scour the trees and jungle floor for signs of wildlife and meet Embera Indians en route (an autonomous indigenous Indian group living in the Darien).
 At night, you’ll wild camp in hammocks near isolated village communities.
-Cross The Gap to break through one of adventure travel’s final frontiers.
-The almost impenetrably dense rainforests of the Darien Gap are the one missing link in the Pan-American highway.
-Home only to a handful of lost civilisations, a myriad of unique species and mist-shrouded mountains – its humid depths and 5,000 year old Petroglyphs have enticed souls for centuries.
-Take on this pioneering expedition to join the select few intrepid adventurers to cross the Darien Gap on foot.
+Take on the challenge to trek the Gap, and break through one of adventure travel’s final frontiers.

-Explore the legendary jungles that separate the Americas.
+Explore the legendary jungles which separate the Americas.